Introducing the OpenShift Service Mesh Console (A Technology Preview)

-Because it is currently a Developer Preview, we are not yet ready to provide official support for it, and it is not supported with Red Hat production service level agreements (SLAs).
+Because it is currently a Technology Preview, we are not yet ready to provide official support for it, and it is not supported with Red Hat production service level agreements (SLAs).

-As with all Developer Preview releases, it is not intended to be run in production environments; Red Hat does not recommend using it in production.
+As with all Technology Preview releases, it is not intended to be run in production environments; Red Hat does not recommend using it in production.

 With that said, the Kiali team hopes that the community will try out the new OpenShift Service Mesh Console and enter feedback in our issue tracker.
 We thank you for joining the effort in trying to provide Service Mesh observability features directly to the OpenShift Console.